testMathieuDupuis/testactivities-myteam/README.md

 RATIO_BE_STAGE : Stage of the application ex: dev|prod (Default: dev) RATIO_BE_TABLE_PROJECT : Name of the project table (Default: ratio_project_dev)
 RATIO_BE_TABLES_SESSION : Name of the project table (Default : ratio_session_dev)
+IS_LAMBDA : Set to 0 on local (always) even if you use lambda local (the template will set it for you)

 ### Prerequisites
 For local "labda" only: